E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation: Methodology

-The DSFF mechanism allows for the exploration and exploitation of multi-scaled sparse features through a novel sparse-to-sparse training method. {Our method selects features at multiple scales within each layer, as opposed to relying solely on feature selection at the input layer \citep{sokar2022where, atashgahi2020quick}.} Additionally, it is a plastic approach to fuse features that can adapt to changing conditions during training, as opposed to static methods that rely on one-shot feature selection, {as shown in the comparison of dynamic and static sparsity in Table 2 of \citep{mostafa2019parameter}}.
-More details of the training processing are elaborated in Algorithm \ref{alg:DSN}.
+The DSFF mechanism allows for the exploration and exploitation of multi-scaled sparse features through a sparse-to-sparse training method. {Our method selects features at multiple levels, as opposed to relying solely on feature selection at the input layer \citep{sokar2022where, atashgahi2020quick}.} Additionally, it is a plastic approach to fuse features that can adapt to changing conditions during training, as opposed to static methods that rely on one-shot feature selection, {as shown in the comparison of dynamic and static sparsity in Table 2 of \citep{mostafa2019parameter}}.
+More details of the training process are elaborated in the Algorithm \ref{alg:DSN} in Appendix \ref{sec:Alg}.